-The 2012 Trip Diary Survey will be the second conducted in the Flagstaff area; the first was completed in 2006.
-The FMPO plans to repeat the survey every five years to assess changes in travel patterns over time, help identify transportation solutions, and monitor or gauge successes in transportation policies.
+The 2018 Trip Diary Survey will be the third conducted in the Flagstaff area; previous studies were done in 2006 and 2012.
+The FMPO updates the survey every six years to assess changes in travel patterns over time and to monitor the effect of transportation policies and improvements.

-The final report of the 2006 Trip Diary Survey can be downloaded by clicking on this link.
+- Link to final report for the 2006 Trip Diary Survey

 For additional information

 For additional information about the Trip Diary Survey, please contact: